Dawn Marie Wetzel, MD $$

 In addition to her patient care efforts, Dr. Wetzel runs her own research laboratory at UT Southwestern.
 As a principal investigator, her research focuses on molecular and biochemical parasitology and studying parasitic infections like the protozoan disease leishmaniasis — one of the World Health Organization-designated neglected tropical diseases.
 Her additional interests include drug discovery for the broader group of single-celled trypanosomatid parasites.

-Dr. Wetzel has earned multiple awards, grants and national recognition for her research and holds a patent for anti-parasitic medicines she developed.
+Dr. Wetzel has earned multiple awards including the Young Physician-Scientist Award, grants and national recognition for her research and holds a patent for anti-parasitic medicines she developed.

 Education and Training